grippy/hollywood/README.md

 # Hollywood

 Hollywood is an another Actor implementation written in Rust.
-Whereas most Rust Actor frameworks define a system of actors within one parent process, Hollywood doesn't do that.
+Whereas most Rust Actor frameworks define a system of actors within parent/child processes, Hollywood doesn't do that.
 Instead, an actor runs as a standalone process and all actor communication goes through NAT's.

 ## Alpha-only

-This is alpha-only at this point.
+This is extremely-alpha-only at this point.
 So, if you want to try it, install it as a crate dependency from github.

 In your `Cargo.toml`: